top of page

 A picture of two Queensland Police officers hard at work in Brisbane, observing a film set in the street below.
 It supports toxic.com's focus on toxic behaviours demonstrated by twenty-first century serving Australian police officers.

 This page lists articles and references covering a range of topics discussing cultural, process and management issues faced by all Australian police jurisdictions.
-It also provides links to research and other resources and opinions of note, and reports senior police appointments and movements.
+It also provides links to published articles of note not catalogued under a misconduct heading, research and other resources and opinions of note, and reports senior police appointments and movements.

 Australian Police investigate themselves: Supporting www.toxicpolice.com focus on addressing Australian police toxic culture and misconduct